 Research is also on our agenda, and our Trauma Research Subcommittee actively supports excellence in trauma research provincially.
-This includes awarding of an annual trauma research grant and providing research advice to trauma researchers.
 Together, we’ve been successful at better understanding our system and what we can do to further enhance it.
 Our work has also been recognized nationally and internationally, having presented oral and poster presentations at major trauma and emergency medicine conferences.
 Check out the library of our published work here.

 Our Partners – Saving lives through exceptional, coordinated teamwork